Motia Icon

 Testing Your API

-You can test your endpoints using curl or the Workbench interface.
+You can test your endpoints by sending requests directly to the API:

 # Create a pet